 Any Lord of the Rings fan will know that Ents, our friendly neighborhood sentient trees, aren’t hasty about anything.
 If it isn’t worth taking a long time to think about, it isn’t worth doing.
 My favorite quote from an Ent called Treebeard is, “You must understand, young Hobbit, it takes a long time to say anything in Old Entish.
 And we never say anything unless it is worth taking a long time to say.”
 This reminds me of the value of the passage of scripture that reminds us to be slow to speak and slow to anger.

-At the pace our world moves, it can often be hard to slow down not only because of the way inertia works (objects, and social trends apparently, tend to stay in motion if unhindered or remain still if unbothered), but because resistance can cause us to feel a couple of possible difficult emotions: 1) we may feel guilty that our lack of hastiness may be getting in the way of the progress of our little corner of the culture or 2) we may feel afraid to lose momentum in our lives, which can be difficult to regain.
+At the pace our world moves, it can often be hard to slow down not only because of the way inertia works— that objects (and social trends apparently) tend to stay in motion if unhindered or remain still if unbothered—but because resistance can cause us to feel a couple of possible difficult emotions: (1) we may feel guilty that our lack of hastiness may be getting in the way of the progress of our little corner of the culture or (2) we may feel afraid to lose momentum in our lives, which can be difficult to regain.

-Neither case is wrong at all.
+Neither case is wrong.
 Why then are we so hasty to abandon everything that has been established, rebel against every institution, to establish our own?
-What is it that’s so special about everything new, any internal whim, that makes us want to chase it; or what is so terribly wrong with change and things that are different from the way we know things to be, that we rush to dismiss them in preservation of ways of life that may not be so great to begin with?
-Governments and people become corrupt, so there is a time and place for rebellion, but do we ignore any merits we may be leaving behind to pursue the shiny new thing that tastes better now but may leave bitterness in your belly?
+What is it that’s so special about everything new, any internal whim, that makes us want to chase it; and what is so terribly wrong with change and things that are different from the way we know things to be, that we rush to dismiss them in preservation of ways of life that may not be so great to begin with?
+Governments and people become corrupt no matter how well they begin, so there is a time and place for rebellion, but do we ignore any merits we may be leaving behind to pursue the shiny new thing that tastes better now but may leave bitterness in your belly?

 What then?
-If we reject the common way of life, we’re being too hasty, and if we reject changing our lives, we’re being too hasty?
-Is this true?
-Absolutely not!
-It seems like a lose-lose situation, but when you slow down, stop, look around, praise, pray, ponder, seek, really immerse yourself in truth and in Jesus, surrounding yourself with everything pure and lovely, virtuous, praiseworthy, things stop seeming so bad.
-You might not spend all or even a majority of your time on one thing, or small bits of all your time on everything, but unless it’s worth spending a long time on, it’s really probably not worth spending any time on.
+If we reject the common way of life, we’re being too hasty; and if we reject changing our lives, we’re being too hasty?
+Of course not!
+It seems like a lose-lose situation, but when you slow down, stop, look around, praise, pray, ponder, seek, immerse yourself in truth and in Jesus, surrounding yourself with everything pure and lovely, virtuous, praiseworthy, things stop seeming so bad.
+You might not spend all or even a majority of your time on one thing, or small bits of all your time on everything, but unless it’s worth spending a long time on, it’s really probably not worth spending any time on (you can quote Tolkien on that).
 You don’t have to be current.
 You don’t have to make a snap decision.
-You don’t have to know everything at an instant.
+You don’t have to know everything in an instant.
 God never asked you to replace Him, only to trust Him.